 Are good employees hard to find?
 Where are they hiding?
 The answer might be easier than you expect.
 Here is a couple of places you can turn to find qualified candidates:

-Job Boards: Boards such as Indeed, LinkedIn, Monster, and Glassdoor are just a few that can help jumpstart your search for candidates.
+Job Boards; Indeed, LinkedIn, Monster, and Glassdoor are just a few that can help your search for candidates.

-Employee Referrals: Getting your employees to reach out into their network is a great way to advertise your job posting for no cost!
+Employee Referrals: Getting your employees to reach out to their network is a great way to advertise your posting for free!

 Social Media: Why not utilize platforms with the most reach around the world?
 Reach people that may have never seen your job posting!
-Even people who are not interested in your specific job posting will know someone they can share the job posting with who may be interested.
+Even people who are not interested in your specific job posting could know someone who is.
+They can share the job posting with those who may be interested.

-The goal is to expand your candidate pool and get your brand out in the marketplace before you need to hire new employees.
-When you do eventually need new employees, you have a plethora of potential candidates with their resumes ready for the job opening.
+The goal is to expand your candidate pool and get your brand seen before you need to hire new employees.
+When you do eventually need new employees, you have numerous potential candidates with their resumes ready for the job opening.

 The Job Posting

 Having an amazing job posting is crucial for recruiting new talent.
 There are many ways to build a job posting.
 Here is a couple of pointers you can follow: